causy-dev/causy/README.md

 > [!WARNING]
 > causy is currently in a very early and experimental stage of development.
-It currently only supports one algorithm.
 We do not recommend using it in production.
 # causy

 Causal discovery made easy.
 Causy allows you to use and implement causal discovery algorithms with easy to use, extend and maintain pipelines.
 It is built based on pytorch which allows you to run the algorithms on CPUs as well as GPUs seamlessly.